Welcome to an emerging community of practice & work in progress.

 More info: Credit Commons SocietyCredit Commons White Paper

-The following tooling are encompassed by WHETS.
+The following tooling are currently encompassed by WHETS.

 Credit clearing

-reducing the need for money and banks
+reducing the need for money to clear debt

-Mutual Credit Services Clearing Clubs
+More info: Low Impact; Mutual Credit Services Clearing Clubs

 Capacity vouchers